cse taggi

 Expiry Date (latest)

-The day before the start of the session following their enrolled session
+The day before the start of next session

 Start Date (earliest)